-In 2018, the Company signed a noncancelable lease for 38,203 square feet of office and laboratory space in Cambridge, Massachusetts.
+In February 2018, the Company signed a noncancelable lease for 38,203 square feet of office and laboratory space in Cambridge, Massachusetts.
 The lease commenced in March 2018 and has a 10.6 year term.
 The Company has an option to extend the lease for one five-year term.
 The lease is subject to fixed rate escalation increases and the landlord waived the Company's rent obligation for the first seven months of the lease, having an initial value of \$1.7 million.
 The landlord also agreed to fund up to \$6.1 million in tenant improvements.
 The Company recorded the tenant improvements as leasehold improvements and deferred rent on the December 31, 2018 consolidated balance sheet.
 With the adoption of ASC 842, the Company has recorded an operating lease right-of-use asset and corresponding lease liability.
 The operating lease right-of-use asset and corresponding lease liability do not include the additional five-year period under the option as management does not believe there is reasonable certainty the Company will exercise the option.

-In October 2018, the Company entered into a lease for laboratory space in Cambridge, Massachusetts.
+In October 2018, the Company entered into a lease agreement for laboratory space in Cambridge, Massachusetts.
 The agreement is subject to fixed rate escalation increases.
-The lease commenced on April 1, 2019 and expires two years from the commencement date.
-The Company is reasonably certain that it will extend the lease beyond the expiration date to December 31, 2021 and therefore has included the extension in the lease liability calculation.
+The lease commenced on April 1, 2019 and has a two-year term.
 The Company recognized an operating lease right-of-use asset and corresponding lease liability of \$2.1 million upon commencement of this lease.